MilesMoran/NYS_StreetMap/README.md

 This command-line program constructs a map from 1 of 3 included datasets, then shows the map, gives directions, or both.
 User commands are as follows:

+`
 java StreetMap _ur.txt [--show] [--directions startIntersection endIntersection]

 --show		shows the map
 --directions 	prints in the console the shortest route between start and end,
 		and draws a corresponding line if --show is active
+`

 The code for this program is split into 3 main classes as follows.
-- StreetMap
+* StreetMap
-	-- This is the driver class for the code.
+	- This is the driver class for the code.
 It follows an 9-step procedure:
 	   	(1) Parse the user's command-line arguments & assert formatting (2) Open up the input file (or throw an error) (3) Create nodes from intersections